Make Something Great

 Learn TinkerCAD, Fusion360, Cura, and Simplify3D.
 Learn to troubleshoot common hardware issues and learn how to optimize your 3D designs.
 We’ll explore different settings and give you the chance to experiment and operate the printers.

 Use XCarve with Easel by Inventables to carve precision shapes from wood and other materials.
-Learn about GCode and experiment with Handibot for smaller projects.
-You’ll explore different bits and settings for multiple materials.
-You’ll have the chance operate the machine and learn how to cut from start to finish.
+Learn about GCode, and explore different bits and settings for multiple materials.
+You’ll have the chance to operate the machine and learn how to cut from start to finish.

 Use the advanced MUSE laser cutter from Full Spectrum Laser to cut and engrave wood and acrylic.
 Learn Retina Engrave web-based software and Adobe Illustrator.